LLNL/axom/src/axom/sina/docs/sphinx/tutorial.rst

 Input and Output
 ----------------

 Once you have a document, it is easy to save it to a file.
-After executing the below, your will output a file named "my_output.json" which you can ingest into a Sina datastore.
+To save to a JSON, we run the saveDocument() with the optional argument Protocol set to JSON or set as nothing.
+Alternatively, if you wish to save the document to an HDF5 file, you must set saveDocument()'s optional Protocol parameter to HDF5.
+After executing the below, you will output a file named "my_output.json" and a file named "my_output.hdf5", both of which you can ingest into a Sina datastore.

 .. literalinclude:: ../../examples/sina_tutorial.cpp
    :language: cpp